dboehmer/coocook/README.md

 Hint: With the `--restart` option the development server restarts automatically when files in `lib/` are changed.
 This requires `Catalyst::Restarter`.

+### Using Docker
+Goto [https://hub.docker.com/r/coocook/coocook-dev](https://hub.docker.com/r/coocook/coocook-dev) and follow the instructions there to use the Dockerimage for Development.

 ## Mailing list